Bespoke Rooflights

 Pitch

 The minimum recommended pitch for bespoke rooflights is 15° at which there are no unusual complications due to wind and snow loads.
 The other advantage, is that glass will remain relatively clean without the need for ‘self-cleaning’ treatment as a good shower of rain will remove most dirt and debris.
 Below 15°, systems must be certified to perform at lower pitches and special attention must be paid to the flashings at abutments with the building to avoid the risk of water ingress due to capillary action.
 Flat rooflights are silicone glazed and installed between 3° and 5° degrees to prevent water ponding in the middle of the glass.
-Some very large single pane bespoke rooflights should not be installed at less than 10 due to the inevitable deflection of the larger panes of glass for the same reason.
+Some very large single pane rooflights should not be installed at less than 10 due to the inevitable deflection of the larger panes of glass for the same reason.

 Glazing Bar Spacings

 Most domestic conservatory roof systems are suitable for glazing bar centres up to 800mm wide, as toughened glass tends to be used to both sheets of glazing.
-Commercial bespoke rooflights are more often installed with laminated glass to the inner pane which is more flexible.
+Commercial rooflights are more often installed with laminated glass to the inner pane which is more flexible.
 The general rule is that with basic 2-edge support systems, glazing bars should not be installed beyond 750mm centres, but 4-edge support system clamping the glass on all four sides, can be installed up to 1200mm wide and sometimes wider subject to glass specification and loadings.

 Spans